Hexagon/pup/docs/configuration.md

 **Clustering**

 - `cluster` (optional): An object specifying options to run this process in multiple instances, more on this at [6.
 Clusters and Load Balancer](/scaling.html)
-  - `instances`: The number if instances to run using this configuration.
+  - `instances`: The number of instances to run using this configuration.
   - `startPort` (optional): A number specifying the port on which each instance should listen.
 This is incremented for each instance and passed by environment variable `PUP_CLUSTER_PORT`.
   - `commonPort` (optional): A number specifying a common port for all instances, opened by the built in load balancer.
   - `strategy` (optional): Load balancing strategy, should be set to "round-robin" or "ip-hash".